climbcat/mctrace/README.md

 ### Support

 The example is PSI_DMC and its 15 components.
-Further porting of instruments and components is straight-forwardy - please reach out to me on jakob.garde@gmail.com for further information.
+Further porting of instruments and components is straight-forward: Reach out to me on jakob.garde@gmail.com for more information.